 Finally, in 1874 Mont Saint Michel was declared a historic monument and a UNESCO World Heritage Site since 1979.

 Now that we have the history out of the way, we can get to the controversies.
-You may have noticed that even as early as 1789 only 7 monks were living there.
-Today, there are around 5 monks, and 7 nuns.
+You may have noticed that even as early as 1789, only seven monks were living there.
+Today, there are around 5 monks and 7 nuns.
 In fact, the entire population is only approximately 25-30 people who actually live at Mont Saint Michel.

 So what is going on?
 The truth of the matter is that Mont Saint Michel is a big business.
 With 3 million people visiting it annually, it is not so much a spiritual holy monastery, but rather a tourist theme park.